Welcome to Fearless Men

 Fearless Men are not afraid to take on responsibility.
 They aren’t controlled by fear of failure, fear of disappointment, fear of not being accepted.
 Fear that renders us ineffective.
 Fear is an emotion that can overcome us if we let it.

 Fearless Men is a growing community that strives to become better men.
 We don’t let fear drive us into weak commitment or flimsy choices.
-At the core of our values we strive to face and move past fear with Courage, Integrity, Wisdom, Sacrifice, Honor and taking Responsibility.
+At the core of our values we strive to face and move past fear with Humility, Courage, Integrity, Wisdom, Sacrifice, Honor and taking Responsibility.

 When I (John) hear the word fearless the first thing that comes to mind is spear-in-hand facing down the wolf, like King Leonidas in the movie 300.
 And throughout my life being a student, serving in the Army, traveling around the world, becoming a Christ-follower, working in corporate America, being a brother, boyfriend, and observing other men I’ve come to realize that there are other just as important ways of being fearless – The Fearless Men values.